Homeroom: United States

 In the United States, homeroom is considered a planning period or registration.
 It is scheduled often at the first period of the day or it may follow the lunch break.
 Sometimes it can be at the end of the day after all lessons have finished; some schools have both AM and PM homerooms, in which case the later period is the time to return to the homeroom class and pack up for the day.
 In schools where the first period of the day is optional, homeroom may be deferred to the second period.
 During morning homeroom, teachers take attendance registers, may collect lunch orders, and carry out other administrative activities.
 Announcements may be made, correspondence distributed, and the Pledge of Allegiance recited.

+In many high schools in the United States, homeroom occurs only a few times per school year; for example, only twice per year, on the first day of each new semester, to hand out class schedules.
+For the remainder of the school year, any administrative paperwork handed to students happens during another regularly scheduled class.